CollaborativeStateMachines/collaborativestatemachines.github.io/docs/csm-specifications/specifications.md

 Version 3.0

-These are the Collaborative State Machine language specifications.
+These are the Collaborative State Machine (CSM) language specifications.

 These specifications describe the CSM Language (CSML), its syntax, semantics, and execution model.
 They define how state machines are constructed, how they interact in a collaborative environment, and the rules governing